La Grande Armée (wargame): Reception

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer commented on the "rather bare map", but complimented the "four hundred varied counters from different nations featuring in well-designed scenarios from 1805 to 1809."
 Palmer ascribed the game's success and popularity to "a simple basic system giving the special problems of war in this period: depots and supply; cavalry screening; fortresses; forced marches; [and] individual tactical abilities of leaders."

 In Issue 11 of Moves (October/November 1973), Martin Campion thought the "three scenarios are very well put together, with some of the political factors included by such provisions as a possible Prussian intervention in the 1805 campaign."
 He liked the many different counters, pointing out, "In Leipzig the opposing armies are identical in all but numbers and leaders.
 But in La Grande Armee the differences between the Napoleonic army, the Frederician Prussian army, the ancien regime Austrian army of 1805, the new modeled Austrian army of 1809, and the cumbrous but tough Russian army are all reflected in different counter values and systems of building up as well as in differences in numbers and leaders.
 It makes for a much more interesting game."
 Campion concluded, "In all of the scenarios, the French have the edge, of course, but they also have the burden of the offensive."

 In Issue 52 of Moves (August/September 1980), Ian Chadwick thought the map was "old and drab by today's standards" but he found that "The game is always fluid and interesting."
 He warned that "this is a relatively easy game to learn, but a more difficult one to master."
-Chadwick concluded by giving this game grades of "B+" for playability, "B" for historical accuracy, and "B-" for component quality, saying, "This game should be in every Napoleonic buff's collection.
-It may lack in graphics, but it offers insight into the tactics and strategy of Napoleonic campaign and manuever.
+Chadwick concluded by giving this game grades of "B+" for playability, "B" for historical accuracy, and "B−" for component quality, saying, "This game should be in every Napoleonic buff's collection.
+It may lack in graphics, but it offers insight into the tactics and strategy of Napoleonic campaign and maneuver.
 Still highly playable after all these years."

 In The Guide to Simulations/Games for Education and Training, Martin Campion thought the game "shows a lot about the marching and concentration for battle of Napoleon's army, about the differences between his army and those of his opponents in these years, and about the superiority of French leadership."
 Campion wasn't sure this game would be a useful teaching aid, saying, "It is too complicated and abstract in its mechanics for most uses.
 I have used the 1806 scenario with some simplification of the rules, and with the players at both sides sitting at separate boards where they could not see their opponents' dispositions or actions [...]
 The result was very realistic regarding the conditions of warfare at the time, although the French group in my class did not include any Napoleons, and so they lost rather badly."